isnet-series/isnet-series-site/content/_index.md

 ## Become a member by joining our email list

 If you wish to become a member of ISNET and learn about our upcoming activities and the latest information, join our email list [here](https://lists.chalmers.se/mailman/listinfo/isnet).
+Follow the same link to check/modify your subscription settings or get a password reminder.
 Note that you have to confirm your subscription by clicking a link in an email that is sent to the address you provide (check your spam folder).

 ## History of ISNET